MasseGuillaume/sca.la/index.md

 # sca.la

-This is an URL shortner for the Scala community.
+This is an URL shortener for the Scala community.

 ## Register a URL

-If you want to register an URL, create a directory structure and add a file with the following format:
+If you want to register an URL, create a directory structure and add a file with the following format and send a PR to this GitHub repository: https://github.com/MasseGuillaume/sca.la/

 ```scala
 ---